Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsection{Dimensions of Contextual Integrity}

-To begin, we first reviewed existing literature on general in-home privacy concerns~\cite{choe2011living} and Contextual Integrity \cite{nissenbaum2004privacy}.
+We first reviewed existing literature on general in-home privacy concerns~\cite{choe2011living} and Contextual Integrity \cite{nissenbaum2004privacy}.
 From this literature, we became oriented with a comprehensive list of the many in-home activities individuals wish to keep private.
-Additionally, we distilled the primary dimensions of contextual privacy, including the \textit{context}, \textit{actors}, \textit{attributes}, \textit{transmission principles}, and \textit{purposes}.
-From each of these dimensions, we further defined subdimensions relevant to privacy in human-robot interaction.
+Additionally, we distilled the primary dimensions of contextual privacy, including \textit{context}, \textit{actors}, \textit{attributes}, \textit{transmission principles}, and \textit{purposes}.
+From each of these dimensions, we further defined subdimensions relevant to privacy in HRI (\textit{e.g.}, elements that a robot may be able to identify or reason about, or that relate to its role).
 These expanded dimensions include \textit{type of location}, \textit{robot involvement}, \textit{number of users}, \textit{age of users}, \textit{relation of users}, \textit{medium of data}, \textit{protected status of data}, \textit{information flow}, and \textit{task dependence}.
-Each of these dimensions contains between two and four factors, and a full listing of all original dimensions, expanded dimensions, and factors can be seen in Table~\ref{tab:privacy_dimensions}.
+Table~\ref{tab:privacy_dimensions} presents a full list of all original dimensions, expanded dimensions, and factors.

 While most of these dimensions and their factors are fairly intuitive, the factors of \textit{protected status} and \textit{medium of data} are worth discussing further.
 Our original intent behind protected status was to capture the sensitivity of the information involved in a given scenario.
-Given how subjective sensitivity may be, we chose to instead define protected status as either protected or non-protected based upon legal norms.
+Given how subjective sensitivity may be, we chose to instead define protected status as either protected or non-protected based on legal norms.
 For example, information we consider to be protected includes health data~\cite{office2003summary}, academic records~\cite{ferpa}, and legal records~\cite{fre502}, among others~\cite{irc6103, glba}.
 Conversely, we consider information such as vacation plans or intimacy between partners to be non-protected.
 Additionally, we considered only specific mediums of data that we believed an LLM or VLM could reliably recognize.
 These data types include visuals of the human body in compromising situations (\textit{e.g.}, bathing, toileting, or intimacy), visuals of device screens, audio of conversations, and visuals of physical documents.
-These broad categories were selected for the wide variety of information each of them could convey to an observer.
+These broad categories were selected due to the wide variety of information each of them can convey.